Cray-HPE/docs-csm/operations/system_admin_toolkit/configuration/Set_System_Revision_Information.md

 1. (`ncn-m001#`) Set System Revision Information.

-   Run `sat setrev` and follow the prompts to set the following site-specific values:
+   Use `sat setrev` and follow the prompts to set the following site-specific values:

    - Serial number
    - System name